bluewhale540/pulseTimeTool/README.md

 It is recommended to have separate files for each interface (Pulse, Ravens, etc.), since pages present in one platform but not others will cause the tool to hang.

 ## Jenkins Build
-The tool is also set up as a Jenkins job.
+The tool is also set up as a Jenkins job for ease of use across teams and platforms.
 To run the tool on the remote automation server, go to the Pulse_Page_Load_Timing_Tool job in Jenkins and click "Build with Parameters."

 ![jenkins-build.png](https://i.postimg.cc/x1q5XRCh/jenkins-build.png)